-WHEREAS, the Department of Financial Services (hereinafter "Department") conducted an investigation of Wellfleet New York Insurance Company (hereinafter "Respondent") regarding the use of unapproved rates in the student health insurance market.
+WHEREAS, the Department of Financial Services (hereinafter "Department") conducted an investigation of UnitedHealthcare Insurance Company of New York (hereinafter "Respondent") regarding the use of unapproved rates in the student health insurance market.

 WHEREAS, the Department concluded that Respondent's use of unapproved rates constituted a violation of Insurance Law § 3231(d) and 11 NYCRR 52.21(f), which provide that no insurer shall enter into any contract unless and until it has filed premium rates and has obtained the Superintendent's approval.